-Abstracts for Frontiers in Traumatic Brain Injury 2018 is currently closed for submission.
+Abstracts for Frontiers in Traumatic Brain Injury 2018 is currently open for submission.
 We will be accepting abstract submissions from February 5th, 2018.
 To submit your abstract, please visit https://cmt3.research.microsoft.com/FTBI2018.
 We encourage submission of research in all areas of interest related to traumatic brain injury.
 This can include work that has been previously presented, published or is on-going.

 The deadline to submit your abstract(s) is May 26th, 2018 at 18:00 P.M.
 GMT.
 The Frontiers in Traumatic Brain Injury Committee will review and select all abstracts in May.
 Accepted submissions will be notified no later than early June 2018.

 The poster boards available will be 2m tall and 1m wide; hence our recommended format is an A0 portrait, A1 portrait or A1 landscape poster.